elv1s42/NUnitGo/README.md

 }
 ```

-You can also specify TestProject name and TestClass name, and set Guid string for your test.
+You can also specify TestProject name, TestClass name, Test name and set Guid string for your test.
 This names are used to generate hierachical test list. **Each test must have unique Guid string**.

 ```csharp
 [TestFixture]